Sydney-Informatics-Hub/geopython/01a-fundamentals.md

 geological_age='Jurassic'

 #Print out some useful information that includes our different variables
-print("My sample is ", endtime, " Million years old from the", geological_age, " age.")
+print("My sample is ", endtime, " Million years old, from the", geological_age, " age.")
 ```

-    My sample is  201  Million years old from the Jurassic  age.
+    My sample is  201  Million years old, from the Jurassic  age.